The case of HD 106906 debris disc: A binary's revenge: Summary and outlook

 In this work, we assumed that HD 106906 b was around in its current position at the get go.
 This is certainly the simplest choice when concerned with secular dynamics of the debris disc.
 The outcome of our calculations can then be confronted with detailed observations to decide whether disc structure is consistent with the gentle secular forcing by a primordial distant planet formed in-situ \citep{maury2019characterizing,jennings2021primordial}, or whether it holds signs of more violent disruption that could have resulted from a planet formed close in then disrupted in the course of migration then resonance with the inner binary \citep{Beust-2017}.

 Of course, there is the further complication of the primordial gas on one hand and the collisional evolution of the debris on the other.
-The interplay between secular debris dynamics and the gaseous component of protoplanetary discs around binaries was clarified by \cite{rafikov2014planet}, then further generalized to nonlinear regimes by Sefilian and Touma (In Preparation, drawing on \citealp{Sefilian_Thesis}).
-Key in those works is the realization that gas gravity can dramatically alter collision rates; that secular resonances can sweep through the disc in the course of gas dissipation, altering debris disc eccentricity (and surely inclination) distributions; and that such sweeping together with gas drag can significantly sculpt debris distributions.
+The interplay between secular debris dynamics and the gaseous component of protoplanetary discs around binaries was clarified by \cite{rafikov2014planet}, then further generalized to nonlinear regimes by \cite{Sefilian2022} [drawing on \cite{Sefilian_Thesis}].
+In the process we learned: that gas gravity can dramatically alter collision rates; that secular resonances can sweep through the disc in the course of gas dissipation, altering debris disc eccentricity (and surely inclination) distributions; and that such sweeping together with gas drag can significantly sculpt debris distributions.

 One naturally wonders how all of this carries over to HD 106906 Laplace surface dynamics with a disc that is fairly young, apparently massive enough to be self-gravitating, and has surely emerged from a primordial now largely dissipated massive gaseous component.
 The question resonates with work on warping self-gravitating discs by \cite{toomre1983theories}, as well as the early and insightful meditation of \cite{ward1981orbital} on the role of formative gas in the inclination of Iapetus.
 Both studies, with separate motivations, emphasise the role of disc gravity in shaping the structure of the warp in the presence of external forcing.